dantesolis/100-days-kallaway-log/README.md

 - Created the first part of the `schema.graphql` for the ReactNative personal app

-- Watch one one video of [Javascript: From Fundamentaks to Functional JS](https://frontendmasters) at FrontEnd Masters.
+- Watch 2 videos of [Javascript: From Fundamentaks to Functional JS](https://frontendmasters) at FrontEnd Masters.
+Doing snippets and trying to the code of the talks on the slides. as I watch.
+  - [x] Course Introduction
+  - [x] Pretty Access

 **Thoughts:** On vacation 🏝 from work for two weeks baby... yaaayy!!! coding here I come.